-Although the loop sensor board (EUT) can be configured with up to two inductive loop sensor antennas, only one loop is energized at a time.
+Although the loop sensor board (EUT) can be configured with up to 4 inductive loop sensor antennas connected at a time, only one loop is energized at a time.
+The EUT was scanned with 2 to 4 antennas connected at a time.
+No difference was detected.
 Final data was taken with two loops connected at a time.
 The EUT was tested with three different loop sizes, 4ft. x 4ft., 6ft. x 6ft., and 8ft. x 8ft.
 Final data was taken with each loop size.